AbdulAthil/Tableau-Projects/README.md

 * Attrition by Gender for different Age group

 ## US SuperStore Profit Visualization
-This Project has the details and visualization of the Profit made for SuperStore in US from SuperStore sales dataset in various aspects.
+This Project has the detailed analysis and visualization of the SuperStore sales profit in US in various aspects.
 * State wise Profit
 * Regoion wise Profit
 * Segment wise Profit